Alex313031/thorium/docs/FAQ.md

  it is highly dependent on the specific site.
 Your mileage may vary, and unless someone wants to send $7,000 on top of a yearly fee to be part of widevine.org's registered applications, Thorium will be restricted in this way (as are most FOSS Chromium and Firefox forks).

-__Q: Why is Thorium always behind Chromium/Chrome as far as the major release number?__
+__3. Q: Why is Thorium always behind Chromium/Chrome as far as the major release number?__
  __A:__ Chromium/Chrome used to be on a 6 week release schedule, but then they moved to a 4 week release schedule.
 Rebasing Thorium is a long, hard, convoluted process that requires attention to detail and manual merging of files.
 I sometimes make mistakes that require correction before a release can be made.
 Very often, rebasing takes 8+ hours of focused, non-stop work.
 I do this for free (well I do get donations, that usually amount to ~$30 each month, but I would do it even without the